CarolinaCobo/CarolsKitchen/README.md

 ## Deployment
 My site is hosted on GitHub, deployed directly from the master branch.
-- Steps to complete the hostin process:
+- Steps to complete the hosting process:
     1. Log into GitHub.
     2. Pick the respository.
     3. Go to settings.